Man Charged With Threatening To Kill Jews, Muslims On Facebook

-A 20-year-old man in Washington State has been arrested and charged with a pair of felonies after threatening on Facebook last year to kill Jewish people.
+A 20-year-old man in Washington State has been arrested and charged with a pair of felonies after threatening to kill Jewish people on Facebook last year.

-According to the Herald Net, Dakota Reed posted the threats from several different Facebook accounts.
+According to Herald Net, Dakota Reed posted the threats from several different Facebook accounts.
 On them, he posted selfies with Nazi salutes, pictures of his gun collection, plans for mass shootings, and the phrase “I’m shooting for 30 Jews.”

 Reed was arrested in December, the Anti-Defamation League said at the time, although the criminal charges weren’t announced until this week.
 The ADL had tipped off the FBI about the posts, which ultimately led to the charges.

-He was charged with two counts of threats to bomb or injure property, although Reed was not charged under any hate crime statute.
+Reed was charged with two counts of threats to bomb or injure property, although Reed was not charged under any hate crime statute.

-The man also made videos in which he referred to himself as “Active Shooter 327,” and praised Dylann Roof, the man who was convicted of carrying out a massacre of black churchgoers in South Carolina in June of 2015.
+The accused also allegedly made videos in which he referred to himself as “Active Shooter 327,” praising Dylann Roof, the man who was convicted of carrying out a massacre of black churchgoers in South Carolina in June of 2015.
 In addition to Jews, Reed also spoke of killing Muslims, and quoted Robert Bowers, the accused shooter in last October’s Tree of Life synagogue massacre in Pittsburgh.

 Reed indicated that he was planning to carry out a mass murder in 2025, using that specific year multiple times across the different messages.